 This course is designed to allow the student to study the foundation and development of Western Civilization.
 Students will gain an understanding of Western Civilization through a multi-disciplinary approach to learning.
-Historical studies will serve as the organizational theme of this course but will also employ the artistic disciplines of architecture, painting, literature, music and drama, as well as the other fields of Humanities like philosophy, theology, politics, and economics.
+Historical studies will serve as the organizational theme of this course but will also emphasize literature and fine arts, social/political and economic institutions and ideas, as well as philosophy and theology.